Is your lender asking for an Occupier Consent Form?

 • In this article, we explain what is included in an occupier waiver form, why you need it, who can provide independent legal advice and finally who can be a witness.

-What is a occupier consent form?
+What is an occupier consent form?

 Why is independent legal advice needed for an occupier waiver form?

-For this reason, they will be asked to sign an occupiers consent form and waive their rights to the property.
-However, the mortgage lender wants to ensure that the occupier is fully aware of the terms of the consent that they are giving.
-To evidence this, the occupier must seek independent legal advice and during that meeting, the occupier's consent form solicitor confirms the following:
+As such, the mortgage lender requires the occupier to speak to an independent legal advice solicitor to ensure they are fully aware of the terms of the consent that they are giving.
+During that meeting, the occupier's consent form solicitor confirms the following:

 At a meeting NOT ATTENDED BY THE BORROWER OR THE LENDER, the solicitor I have engaged has: